GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 * `<th>`, `<thead>`, `<tfoot>` and `<caption>` elements
 * `summary`, `scope` or `headers` attributes.

-If the table has any of these, the `<table>` element must have a `role` attribute with a value of "presentation" or "none", e.g. `<table role="presentation">`.
+If the table has any of these, the `<table>` element must have a `role` attribute with a value of `presentation` or `none`, e.g. `<table role="presentation">`.
 This tells the browser and assistive technologies to ignore the table markup and just read the content as if it the table structure wasn't there.

 </div>